alexfernandez/microprofiler/README.md

 Simply install from npm:

-    $ npm install microprofiler
+    $ npm install --save-dev microprofiler

-Or add to your package.json as a dependency.
+Or add to your package.json as a `devDependency`.

 ### Compatibility